deepinbytes/go-blog/README.md

 ## Usage

-If this is your first time encountering Go, please follow [the instructions](https://golang.org/doc/install) to install Go on your computer.
-The kit requires Go 1.5 or above.
+If this is your first time encountering Go, please follow [the instructions](https://golang.org/doc/install) to install Go on your computer. .

+After installing Go, execute `./start.sh` to install the dependencies,spin up the db and run the server.

+#### Manual usage
-After installing Go, run the following commands to download and install the dependencies:
+ Run the following commands to download and install the dependencies:

 ```shell
 # install dep